 - If you don't have a stand mixer you can use a hand mixer or a whisk.
 You can also stir batter in a circular motion continuously with a spatular.

-- Oil temp test; put a slice onion in the oil if it bubbles and comes up immediately, then the oil is ready to fry the Akara.
+- Oil temp test; put a slice onion in the oil if it bubbles and comes up immediately, then the oil is ready to fry for the Akara.
 The oil needs to be hot enough or else the akara would absorb too much oil.

 Can I use pre peeled black eye peas?
 If so do I soak them?